Dry January: Where to Find the Best Non-Alcoholic Cocktails in Asheville

 Location: 707 Haywood Road, Asheville

-4. Take Hemp Shots at Asheville Dispensary’s Elixir Bar
+4. Asheville Dispensary’s Elixir Bar

 Now, North Carolina doesn’t have legalized marijuana, medical or recreational, at the time of writing, but certain hemp and CBD products are legal and offer a perfectly nice way to unwind without the more dramatic effects of alcohol or marijuana.